sonofsat/todo-list/README.md

 # todo-list

-Esta es una aplicación de todo-list creada con TypeScript y TDD.
+This is a todo-list app made with TS and TDD.

 ## Features